sitn/OpenComptage/docs/installation.md

 ### Deploying plugin

+1. Make sure Django will be aware of GDAL by setting `GDAL_LIBRARY_PATH` environment variable in QGIS settings.
+You'll have to find the GDAL dll path in the `bin` folder of your QGIS installation.
+For instance `C:/Program Files/QGIS 3.36.3/bin/gdal309.dll`.

-1. Look into `requirements.txt` file and install dependencies by opening QGIS > Python Console:
+2. Look into `requirements.txt` file and install dependencies by opening QGIS > Python Console:

 ```python
 subprocess.check_call(['python', '-m', 'pip', 'install', '<package_1>', '<package_n*>'])
 ```

-2. Deploy to your custom qgis plugin repository:
+3. Deploy to your custom qgis plugin repository:

 ```powershell
 cd .\scripts\windows
 .\deploy.ps1
 ```

-3. Install plugin from your custom repository.
+4. Install plugin from your custom repository.

-4. Make sure the user in the plugin settings is owner of the database otherwise migrations will not work.
+5. Make sure the user in the plugin settings is owner of the database otherwise migrations will not work.

-5. Run migrations.
+6. Run migrations.
 Open Python console in QGIS:

 ```python
 from django.core.management import call_command
 call_command('migrate', 'comptages')
 ```

-6. Revert ownership of database if required
+7. Revert ownership of database if required

 ## Recalculate TJM of the counts